FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/try-before-you-buy.md

 Choosing incorrectly could mean a major rewrite of your application logic.
 Getting months down the road only to realize that a particular provider can't support all your use cases can really kill developer momentum.

-## Advantages of Trying Before You Buy
+## Advantages of Trying an Auth Provider Before You Buy

 Trying your authentication provider before you commit can save you lots of headaches in the future and should be an important part of choosing an authentication partner.